It's Rush Limbaugh, the Excellence in Broadcasting Network.

 He started laughing.

-Uh his his debate proposition was resolved.
+His debate proposition was resolved.

 Immigration of Southern Europeans had to be stopped because they were dirty and filthy and destroying the country.

-But obviously the proposition, it was just a high school debate proposition, but it was an argument.
+But obviously, the proposition, it was just a high school debate proposition, but it was an argument.

-People had to take steps to get in here, and they had to prove they weren't carrying diseases when they came in.
+They had to prove they weren't carrying diseases when they came in.

 There are plenty of people that were rejected.